MOHAPY24/BrainfuckPlusPlus/README.md

 ## 💡 What is Novaxis?

 Novaxis is a **modern esoteric language** evolved from Brainfuck.
 It’s built for **control, precision, and raw minimalism** — where every symbol has weight and the tape is your entire universe.
+With two versions for an Interperter or Compiler, both running on Python.

 The design goal is simple:
 > **Keep the soul of Brainfuck, but give it a 21st-century upgrade.**